MrByford/Front_End_Mentor_Projects/Single_Price_Grid_Component/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Single Price Grid Component

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Single Price Grid Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents